How To Get Better Sleep During Menopause

 When we talk to women about what would have the greatest beneficial impact on their quality of life, there’s one answer that seems to stretch across the entire menopause experience:

-It affects everything about our lives — our physical and mental health, our mood, our energy levels, our productivity, our confidence, even our weight — for good or ill.
+It affects everything about our lives — our mood, our energy levels, our productivity, our confidence, our weight, our physical and mental health in menopause — for good or ill.

 Not enough quality sleep can lead to serious medical conditions like high blood pressure, heart disease, and diabetes.
 Our immunity can be challenged when our sleep tanks, and that’s especially bad right now.